dsmutin/FontEco/README.md

 ## Features

-- Making ypur fonts more "eco-friendly"
+- Making your fonts more "eco-friendly"
 - Blue noise dithering using Sobol' sequences
 - Font perforation with configurable reduction percentage
+- Support for both Latin and Cyrillic characters
+- Automatic scaling and optimization

 ## Installation